apache/paimon/docs/content/engines/spark3.md

 # Spark3

-This documentation is a guide for using Table Store in Spark3.
+This documentation is a guide for using Paimon in Spark3.

-## Preparing Table Store Jar File
+## Preparing Paimon Jar File

-Table Store currently supports Spark 3.3, 3.2 and 3.1.
+Paimon currently supports Spark 3.3, 3.2 and 3.1.
 We recommend the latest Spark version for a better experience.

 {{< stable >}}